Proven-Paradox/shaper-system/Handbook.md

 Trigger: The targeted enemy fails on an Offense attempt.
 Cost: 2 MP
 Damage: x1 (Physical)
-Effect: You may use your Physical [Defense Bonus](#defense-bonus) in place of your Physical Offense when using this Ability.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: A basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.